aforward9600/pokemonpalette/README.md

   - articuno is rare on 1f
   - zapdos is rare on 2f
   - moltres is rare on b1
-  - mew is very rare on b1
+  - mew is very rare on b1 and will only show up after getting the pokedex diploma
   - dittos are rare and only on 2f & b1
   - scripted mewtwo is now at lvl 74
   - super rod in the unknown dungeon basement will yield either a lvl 70 mewtwo clone or glitch-level experiment dittos (a trap encounter)